IsmaelFlores64/robot-man/README.md

 Under the nickname Robot-man, the little boy decides to leave his folder seeking to fulfill his objective, destroy the Trojan army that plagued his community.
 Will the little robot-man be able to defeat Error404 and save his friends?

+## Controls

+Keys Up/Down: Move into the menu
+Enter: Select an option
+Keys Right/Left: Move the character
+Space: Shot
+Up key (in the game): Jump
+Escape: Go back to the game menu

 ## Systems

 The project is developed on MinGW64 using Msys2